pe1mew/CayenneLPP_MemOptimized/docs/index.md

-    library.json # Configuration file for PlatformIO build system CMakeLists.txt # Configuration file for CMake build system mkdocs.yml # Configuration file for mkdocs documentation generation
+    library.json # Configuration file for PlatformIO build system CMakeLists.txt # Configuration file for CMake build system mkdocs.yml # Configuration file for mkdocs documentation generation DoxyFile # For the people unfamiliar with mkdocs but familiar with doxygen

 ## Dependencies